 One of the most meaningful and effective actions employers can take to limit people-related risk is to hire the right person for the role up front.

-That’s because making a bad hire is expensive, costing businesses $17,000 to $240,000 and opening the business up to a whole host of other kinds of HR risk, including lowered productivity and morale across the entire team, lost customers, stolen property, a damaged reputation, and more.
+That’s because making a bad hire is expensive.
+It can cost businesses $17,000 to $240,000 and open the business up to a whole host of other kinds of HR risk, including lowered productivity and morale across the entire team, lost customers, stolen property, a damaged reputation, and more.

-Plus, employers have a legal obligation to avoid bad hires to protect employees and customers, and with expensive negligent hiring cases on the rise, it’s in their best interest to seek out the right person for the job.
+Plus, employers have a legal obligation to avoid bad hires to protect employees and customers.
+With expensive negligent hiring cases on the rise, it’s in their best interest to seek out the right person for the job.

-Avoiding a bad hire means favoring objectivity over subjectivity in the hiring process and applying more rigor up front when evaluating a candidate—to find ways to go beyond the interview and the resume to get the real story and facts.
-And employers across the country have found that comprehensive background screening is the best tool for doing just that—for weeding out prospective high-risk candidates and bringing more structure, standardization, and objectivity to the hiring process.
+Avoiding a bad hire means favoring objectivity over subjectivity in the hiring process and applying more rigor when evaluating a candidate—to find ways to go beyond the interview and the resume to get the real story and facts.
+Employers across the country have found that comprehensive background screening is the best tool for doing just that—for weeding out prospective high-risk candidates and bringing more structure, standardization, and objectivity to the hiring process.

 Why Comprehensive Background Screening Is Effective

-Background screenings reveal pertinent information about candidates’ criminal history, identity, employment and education history, credit information, and more so that HR professionals can spot any threats before bringing the candidate on board.
+Background screenings reveal pertinent information about candidates’ criminal history, identity, employment and education history, credit information, and more so that HR professionals can spot any threats before hiring a candidate.

 Pre-employment screening is a chance to uncover potential dishonesty or misrepresentations from the interview process and to get a complete picture of the candidate before making a decision—in a controlled, bias-free environment.

-Plus, in the face of more distributed work environments (a.k.a. the rise of remote work), it’s getting more difficult to screen candidates effectively, but background screenings help employers bridge that remote hiring gap.
+Plus, in the face of more distributed work environments (a.k.a. the rise of remote work), it’s becoming more difficult to screen candidates effectively.
+Still, background screenings help employers bridge that remote hiring gap.

 Consequently, pre-employment background screening helps HR teams maintain a safe and positive work environment and reduces other forms of people risk that could damage the organization’s financial, operational, and reputational well-being.